 Think About Clean-Up

-Bring trash bags for waste and pack out everything you bring in.
-Consider using biodegradable soap for cleaning dishes and utensils.
-Encourage the group to keep the campsite tidy and practice the Leave No Trace principles.
+Bring trash bags to pack out all your waste.
+Use biodegradable soap to clean dishes and utensils.
+Remind everyone to keep the campsite clean and follow Leave No Trace principles.

 Where to Source Backpacking Meals for a Group